harrysui1997/Passive-vs-Active-Management-Analysis/README.md

 2. Is there any association between daily covid19 cases and the Market?

 ## Analysis Methodology
-Through the use of financial ratios we will compare, returns, volatility, and risk of actively managed mutual funds vs the passive index solutions (S&P 500).
+Through the use of financail ratios we will compare, returns, volatility, and risk of actively managed mutual funds vs the passive index solutions (S&P 500).
 We will also look at covid cases and deaths to see what effects they have on the market